rune-m/cle-image-segmentation/README.md

 1. Convert each frame of the videos into a PNG-file using the Python library **_cv2_**. (see **_utils/video_frame_extraction.py_**)
 2. Crop each image to 884x884 so it only contains the actual image of the patients larynx. (see **_utils/crop_images.py_**)
-3. Using [Label studio](https://github.com/heartexlabs/label-studio) to label the larynx opening for each of the images.
+3. Using [Label studio](https://github.com/heartexlabs/label-studio) to label the larynx opening for each of the images (got help from a domain expert for the labeling).
 Then export all the images with a COCO-file which contains all data of the labelling.

 Screenshot from Label Studio:
 ![Label Studio](assets/label_studio.png)